-- 3 or 4-year graduate entry programmes are also applicable providing the total length of the programme exceeds 5 years.
-Entry to a 4-year course (Accelerated Graduate Entry) must include a Bachelors Level degree in a relevant science subject. - A "sufficient quantity" would normally equate to a minimum of the equivalent to one year of workplace-based hands-on clinical education (not including EMS) across the programme, but will depend on the type, duration and intensity of training, and any shorter duration must be rigorously evidenced as being able to achieve the desired outcomes. - 6.3.
+- 4-year graduate entry programmes are also applicable.
+Entry to a 4-year course (Accelerated Graduate Entry) must include a Bachelors Level degree in a relevant science subject. - A "sufficient quantity" would normally equate to a minimum of the equivalent to one year of workplace-based hands-on clinical education (not including EMS) across the programme, but will depend on the type, duration and intensity of training, and any shorter duration must be rigorously evidenced as being able to achieve the desired outcomes.

+6.3.
 Veterinary programmes must be underpinned by pedagogical theory or based on best educational practice, involving input from educators, students, employers and other relevant stakeholders, and subject to regular evaluation and review.

-- It would be good practice for schools to engage with their own pedagogical research as well as drawing upon evidence based upon theory and practice during the design and delivery of their programme. - 'Relevant stakeholders' would include future employers and general practitioners. - 'Best educational practice' refers to best practice according to current evidence. - 6.4.
+- It would be good practice for schools to engage with their own pedagogical research as well as drawing upon evidence based upon theory and practice during the design and delivery of their programme. - 'Relevant stakeholders' would include future employers and general practitioners. - 'Best educational practice' refers to best practice according to current evidence.

+6.4.
 The majority of clinical education delivered by the School must focus upon casework in the 'general practice' context, reflecting the reality of veterinary practice in society.